inkstitch/inkstitch/collections/_tutorial/en/cookie_cutter_tiling.md

 This is easy to achieve: just follow the following steps, respecting the ordering of the steps.

 For each future pattern filled shape we have a group containing :
- * shape: a close path that outlines the T-shirt
+ * shape: a close path that outlines the piece of cloth.
  * Details: a group containing stuff to be embroidered over the filled shape.
 We want to embroider that after patterned fill is stitched.
- * Tiling: the tiling group that contains all the paths of the tiling
+ * Tiling: the tiling group that contains all the paths of the tiling.
+The LPE Tiling is carried by this group

  ###  Tiling LPE overview
  Let's have a look at the Tiling LPE  applied on the Tiling group of the T Shirt